Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Q: The online registration database (123Signup) is indicating that I’m a non-member even though I’m an ACVR member.

 A: The email address you use to register must match the email address in your account on the ACVR website in order for the online registration database to recognize your name.
-Update your email address on the ACVR website and we will automatically update 123Signup for you.
+Update your email address on the ACVR website and we will automatically update 123Signup for you, usually within 24 hours.
 If you are using the email address in your account on the website and still can't register as a member, contact the Webmaster using the Contact Us email form on the website.

 Q: What is included with the registration fee?

 A: The registration fee includes the ACVR Forum, all breaks, receptions, ACVR Proceedings Book, and a CE certificate.
-Pick up your CE certificate from the registration desk prior to departure.
+Be sure to pick up your CE certificate from the registration desk prior to departure.

 Q: Does the meeting registration fee include lunches?